 If you still have that sheet of paper with directions that your dentist gave you at the end of your procedure, you should definitely follow those instructions.
 But general guidelines for wisdom tooth aftercare include:

 - Don't eat solid foods in the first 24 hours

 - Don't drink alcohol, coffee, soda or hot beverages in the first 24 hours

 - Don't brush your teeth, spit or rinse your mouth during the first 24 hours

-- Don't smoke during the first 72 hours
+- Don't smoke (or vape) during the first 72 hours

 - Keep gauze over the extraction site to manage bleeding